algebra-520/Accretive-Tokens/README.md

 - Paired with 21,000,000 AGB tokens (ERC-20)
 - Backed by a permanent, ever-growing liquidity reserve

-As a thank-you to the original ERC520 creators and to seed the new ecosystem, the first 100 Morpheus contributors each received a whitelist for up to 21 free mints during the genesis phase.
+As a thank-you to the original ERC520 creators and to seed the new ecosystem, the first 100 Morpheus contributors each received a MOR whitelist for up to 21 free mints during the genesis phase.

 The rest is now open to the world.